WylieYYYY/hk-service-map/README.md

 Comments should not be all lowercase snakecase as they are reserved as option key (e.g. `xml_url`).
 Allowed comment examples: `This`, `with space`, `This with space`, `Mixed_snakecase`, `lower not snake	UPPER`
 Disallowed comment examples: `this`, `snake_case`, `UPPERCASE`, `UPPER_SNAKECASE`, `!@#$%^&*12345`, `UPPER	lower`
+#### Generation options in override.csv
+Generation options is a key value pair separated by tab, like this: `[Key]	[Value]` Keys are in all lowercase snakecase, this is why comments have the naming restrictions.
+`xml_url` is the default URL used when no URL is provided at generation.
+`batch_size` is the maximum amount of parallel request at a time for geospatial information (default: 50).